iclass/poto/docs/SIMPLE_STREAM_PACKET_EXPERIMENT.md

 ## Conclusion

-The `SimpleStreamPacket` experimental implementation successfully demonstrates:
+The `DataPacket` experimental implementation successfully demonstrates:

 ✅ **Clean three-field design** that's easy to understand and use
 ✅ **Perfect compatibility** with `it-merge` and `it-all` tools